molinamarcvdb/AndroidAppMSD/README.md

 order to detect if an older patient, or a patient with a walking impairment has taken a fall, or if their condition and ability to walk is deteriorating over time.
 One use case could be the monitoring of a patients gait in order to track their motor function recovery after a stroke for example(1).
 Monitoring rehabilitation after an operation concerning spinal-cord  injuries or lower limb amputations is also a possible use case for gait analysis (2).
 Patients with hip dysplasia, geriatric  disorders, or osteoarthritis could also be monitored to analyse effects of an intervention.

-Our application will focus on the detection of falls that a patient who has a walking impairment may take, and to monitor their condition remotely.
+Our application will focus on the detection and monitoring of falls that a patient who has a walking impairment, or recovering from a surgery such as a hip replacement (hip prosthesis) may take, and to monitor their condition remotely.
+In this way the clinician will be more informed about the rehabilitation process, and can make data driven decisions concerning interventions.

 ## Features